Double rifle

-The double rifle, also known as a double-barreled rifle, is a rifle with two barrels mounted parallel to each other.
-Synonymous with big game hunting found primarily in Africa and Asia, the double rifle is a sporting weapon with very little military heritage.
+The double rifle, also known as a double-barreled rifle, is a rifle with two barrels mounted parallel to each other that can be fired simultaneously or sequentially in quick succession.
+Commonly used in big game hunting, primarily in Africa and Asia, the double rifle is a sporting weapon with very little military heritage.

 Design

 The double rifle is usually handcrafted and is considered by many to be the pinnacle of sporting rifle design.
 It is not designed for long-range accuracy but instead for the security of an immediate second shot.
-Double rifles are similar to Double barrel shotguns.
+Double rifles are similar to double-barreled shotguns.